 Migrating everybody over to a single platform is easier said than done.
 First you have the issue of people being quite happy using the tools they’ve always used and are familiar with.
 Everybody balks at change, particularly if they see it as an “it ain’t broke, don’t fix it”-type situation.
 It’s your job to explain why it is broken and why everyone using a platform like Confluence can fix it.

-So, what you need to do is make Confluence a more attractive prospect.
+If you have people in your organization who aren’t coming to the same realization as I did on their own, it’s time to start making Confluence a more enticing prospect.
 How do you do that?
-By making it easier to use for the newbie.
+By making sure Confluence can do the things they need it to do, easily.
 And how do you do that?
 Marketplace add-ons.

 The Atlassian Marketplace is home to thousands of apps that allow you to tailor your Confluence instance to your needs.
-You may want to find ways of simplifying the tool or you may want to do the opposite.
 There are apps that make Confluence easier to use and apps that extend native Confluence’s functionality for teams that need it to do more.
-If you want to increase adoption, it’s the former you want to focus on.

 The sheer volume of apps can make the Atlassian Marketplace hard to navigate when you don’t know exactly what you’re looking for.
 In order to not get lost in the weeds, our advice is to find out what tools your employees are currently using, and what features they need, and then have a look through the app categories for a match.

 Ultimately, though, it’s the tool itself that will win people over.
 Vital to the success of any deployment is a user interface that’s simple, familiar, and easy to use, because if it’s not, your employees simply won’t use it.
-So once you know about their current tools, and the features they’re relying on, search the Atlassian Marketplace for add-ons that will make the transition to Confluence less jarring.
-Try to make the learning curve as flat as it can be.
+Fortunately, Confluence is a hugely intuitive and user-friendly tool that’s actually easier to use than most word processors thanks to all the powerful on-page automation.

 Christopher is a self-confessed nerd who’d probably take the cake on Mastermind if Star Trek: Voyager was his specialist subject.
 He writes fiction about time travel, conspiracies and aliens; loves roller coasters, hiking and Christmas; and hates carpet, rom-coms and anything with chilli in it.
 He’s written extensively for technology companies and Atlassian partners and specializes in translating complicated technical concepts, specs and jargon into readable, benefits-driven copy that casual readers will understand.